PaperBleach AI Review 2026: Pricing, Features, Test Results, and Verdict

 Not ideal for: Academic, SEO, or client-facing writing

-Free to use: No real free tier
+Free to use: One login-gated free trial, then paid

 Sign-up required: Yes